MRS4NJ4Y/CSVTURESULT/README.md

 ## About:
 ### This program is only for B.Tech.
 Which works on PC.
 ### This program is more efficient and faster than online websites.
-### you can also see the result/Admit Card of previous and next semester.
+### Using this program you can check any previous (November-December-2021) to current result/admit card
 ### You can check result/admit card of anyone using roll number.
 ### they Also Provide PYQ.
 ***